A New Way to Buy | Autodesk

 We understand that change can sometimes be overwhelming, but we have taken great care to make this transition as smooth as possible.
 We encourage you to visit the customer help center where you will find detailed information about the new buying process.
 For additional information, contact your partner or Autodesk sales representative.

-Since November 13, 2023, a new purchasing process has been in place for renewals of specific Autodesk products in Australia.
+Since March 4, 2024, a new purchasing process has been in place for renewals of specific Autodesk products in New Zealand.
 Contact your partner to determine which Autodesk products are affected by this change.

 Under the new process, your renewal will automatically default to "auto-renewal."
 However, you can choose to disable this feature if you prefer to receive a new quote with each renewal.